zoumson/LinuxCommands/README.md

-# LinuxCommands
+# Linux Commands

-This is a list of commands and other elements used in Linux Command Line
+1. This is a list of commands and other elements used in Linux Command Line
 ```
 bash – a common shell interpreter
 git – software for managing source code and files